apache/spark/docs/sql-performance-tuning.md

     SELECT /*+ REPARTITION_BY_RANGE(3, c) */ * FROM t

 ## Adaptive Query Execution
-Adaptive Query Execution (AQE) is an optimization technique in Spark SQL that make use of the runtime statistics to choose the most efficient query execution plan.
+Adaptive Query Execution (AQE) is an optimization technique in Spark SQL that makes use of the runtime statistics to choose the most efficient query execution plan.
 AQE is disabled by default.
 Spark SQL can use the umbrella configuration of `spark.sql.adaptive.enabled` to control whether turn it on/off.
-There are three mainly feature in AQE, including coalescing post partition number, optimizing local shuffle reader and optimizing skewed join.
+As of Spark 3.0, there are three major features in AQE, including coalescing post-shuffle partition number, optimizing local shuffle reader and optimizing skewed join.
- ### Coalescing Post Shuffle Partition Num
+ ### Coalescing Post Shuffle Partition Number
  This feature coalesces the post shuffle partitions based on the map output statistics when `spark.sql.adaptive.enabled` and `spark.sql.adaptive.shuffle.reducePostShufflePartitions.enabled` configuration properties are both enabled.
 There are four following sub-configurations in this optimization rule.
+And this feature can bring about 1.28x performance gain with query 38 in 3TB TPC-DS.
  <table class="table">
    <tr><th>Property Name</th><th>Default</th><th>Meaning</th></tr>
    <tr>